Own-Data-Privateer/hoardy-mail/README.md

   - `--method {auto,delete,delete-noexpunge,gmail-trash}`
   : delete messages how:
     - `auto`: `gmail-trash` when `--host imap.gmail.com` and `--folder` is not (single) `[Gmail]/Trash`, `delete` otherwise (default)
-    - `delete`: mark messages with `\Deleted` flag and then use IMAP `EXPUNGE` command, i.e. this does what you would expect a "delete" command to do, works for most IMAP servers
+    - `delete`: mark messages as deleted and then use IMAP `EXPUNGE` command, i.e. this does what you would expect a "delete" command to do, works for most IMAP servers
-    - `delete-noexpunge`: mark messages with `\Deleted` flag but skip issuing IMAP `EXPUNGE` command hoping the server does as RFC2060 says and auto-`EXPUNGE`s messages on IMAP `CLOSE`; this is much faster than `delete` but some servers (like GMail) fail to implement this properly
+    - `delete-noexpunge`: mark messages as deleted but skip issuing IMAP `EXPUNGE` command hoping the server does as RFC2060 says and auto-`EXPUNGE`s messages on IMAP `CLOSE`; this is much faster than `delete` but some servers (like GMail) fail to implement this properly
     - `gmail-trash`: move messages to `[Gmail]/Trash` in GMail-specific way instead of trying to delete them immediately (GMail ignores IMAP `EXPUNGE` outside of `[Gmail]/Trash`, you can then `imaparms delete --method delete --folder "[Gmail]/Trash"` them after, or you could just leave them there and GMail will delete them in 30 days)

 - debugging: